bsdpot/potluck/traefik-consul/README.md

 ## Optional Parameters

+The DISABLEUI parameter will disable the web UI if set to any value.
+The UI is enabled by default.

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.

 # Usage